uva-iai/uva-iai.github.io/README.md

 The UvA Instituut voor Informatica is the proud home of an Inclusive AI (IAI) community.
 The IAI is an inclusive space for members to get non-academic help from senior peers in the field and connect with like-minded people of a similar background.
 Our goal is to directly combat the infamous leaky pipeline found in academia.

+## Code of Conduct
+1. Privacy is important to us.
+Do not share details about others that they have not explicitly made public.
+This includes, but is not limited to, sexuality, gender, medical conditions, housing, relationships or financial status.
+2. Aggression and elitism are unwelcome - knowledge is not a competition.
+After all you are here to support each other, so do that whenever you can.
+3. Do not engage in homophobic, racist, transphobic, ableist, sexist, or otherwise exclusionary behaviour.
+Do not make jokes related to these either.
+Use people’s preferred pronouns (don't be afraid to ask).
+4. We're here for the mutual benefit of our work lives, not our love lives.
+Should a romantic involvement evolve during mentorship, we strongly encourage you to let us know so we can reassign mentor and mentee.
+Harassment will not be tolerated in any form.
+5. We take collective responsibility for making all members feel welcome and agree to act accordingly.

 ## Mentorship
 We currently offer a mentorship scheme for students of the UvA AI masters program.